blaisebaileyfinnegan/antbutter/README.md

 Unit Tests
 ----------
-Client-side services and filters are covered in Jasmine.
-These are run using Karma.
+Client-side services, filters, and controllers are tested using Jasmine, with Karma used as the testrunner.
-[Zotscrape](https://github.com/blaisebaileyfinnegan/zotscrape) also has its own Mocha unit tests.
+[Zotscrape](https://github.com/blaisebaileyfinnegan/zotscrape) has unit tests written under Mocha using the node assert module.

 Difficulties
 ------------